 Do you want to learn Norwegian language and experience Norwegian culture?

-Elverum Folkehøgskole is a unique boarding school for students finished with high school, in or beginning college.
+Elverum Folkehøgskole is a unique boarding school for students finished with high school.
 It offers Norwegian academic and Norwegian nonacademic courses to all its students.
 The school is a one year course with most of its students being between the ages of 18 and 24.
 The majority of students come from all parts of Norway, but others have come from the United States, Europe and countries from all over the world.

 The school is not a tool to look for permanent stay or work in Norway.
 The Norwegian course focuses on learning the language and culture.
 Students that take the Norwegian course will have class several times a week along with other core subjects such as choir, group activities, discussions on world events, and seminars with the entire school.
 Other than that it is up to the student to create their own schedule.
-They have over 30 electives (valgfag) to choose from to fill their week including skiing and snowboarding, kickboxing, art, digital photography, or soccer and much more.
+You can choose among 30 electives (valgfag) - including skiing and snowboarding, kick-boxing, art, digital photography, or soccer and much more.

 Interacting to learn the Norwegian language

 Students in the Norwegian course will have plenty of practice when learning the language, being submerged in a «mini» Norwegian society.
-They will interact around the clock with other Norwegian students, during breakfast ‘til supper.
+They will interact around the clock with other Norwegian students, during breakfast until supper.
 There are also many activities within the school year planned and held by the students.
-Some have been a «celebrity wedding», volleyball tournament, and ladies’ night which all students and teachers take part in.
+Some have been a «celebrity wedding», volleyball tournament, and ladies night.

 Travel with the Norwegian course